scampi/gosparqled/README.md

 # Demo

 The folder `demo/` shows how gosparqled can be used with other tools such as [YASR](https://github.com/YASGUI/YASR) and [YASQE](https://github.com/YASGUI/YASQE) in order to have a full-fledged SPARQL query editor with the added recommendation feature.
+That demo can be tested at [http://scampi.github.io/gosparqled/](http://scampi.github.io/gosparqled/).

 # Auto-Completion